magnuswiderberg/mexicanstandoffgame/README.md

 ## TODO items

 - support for bring your own bot + example bots
-- Countdown time
 - Support for saving rule-sets in local storage
-- Sound when a player wins
 - Maybe: Bar to go and get life; one at the time? cost a coin?

 ### Play.razor

 - Game ended
 	- If winner:  Sound.
 Else other sound
-	- If game with same id exists
-		- reload the game
-		- Offer to rejoin
 - Maybe: support for switching to game state view
-- Maybe keep character id in local storage

 ## Resources